DeboJp/Explore-Trempealeau-County-CS-Capstone/apps/backend/api/README.md

 ## Local Development

+### Prerequisites
+In order for the API to function without `boto` throwing an error, it's necessary to first configure AWS CLI.
+This can be done using the `aws configure` command with the necessary access token, region, and secret key.
+Further, you'll also need a `.env` file to configure necessary settings to retrieve and submit data.
+For help with this step, please reach out to a team member for support.

+## Start-up
 To start the FastAPI app, run the following lines in your terminal.
 This will create a virtualenv *venv*, activate it, download all necessary libraries, and start up FastAPI.

 ```